Floodplain Management Program

 In 2000, the Napa County Flood Control and Water Conservation District in conjunction with the Army Corps of Engineers embarked on what would be a 16 year project to improve flood measures along the Napa River.
 Phase one of the Napa Creek Bypass Project was completed in 2012 and resulted in a large number of properties being mapped out of the floodway and floodplain.

 The second phase of the Flood Project "Napa River Dry Bypass" was completed in the fall of 2016 and was successfully put to the test several times during the 2016-2017 rainy season when the County received record amounts of rainfall.
-The City and Flood District are currently working with FEMA to release an updated flood map that will reflect the improvements made from Phase II of the Flood Project.
+The City and Flood District have worked diligently with FEMA to produce a revised flood map that reflects the latest flood control improvements.
+The revised flood maps have been approved under the Napa Post-Bypass Letter of Map Revision (LOMR 16-09-1316P) with an effective date of January 22, 2019.
+New Flood Map FAQ's are available for quick reference for those commonly asked questions under related documents.

 Construction in the Floodway and Floodplain